-COUNT FIFTEEN

-NEW YORK GENERAL BUSINESS LAW

-N.Y.
-GEN. BUS.
-LAW §§ 349, et seq.

-(on Behalf of New York Plaintiff and the New York Subclasses against Defendants)
+COUNT ELEVEN: NEW YORK GENERAL BUSINESS LAW §§ 349, et seq. (on behalf of Plaintiff J.H. and the New York Subclasses against Defendants)

-620. The New York Plaintiff, individually and on behalf of the New York Subclasses, repeats and re-alleges the allegations contained in the foregoing paragraphs as if fully set forth herein.

-27 621.
-Defendants engaged in deceptive acts or practices in the conduct of its business, trade, 28 and commerce or furnishing of services, in violation of N.Y.
+- 486. Plaintiff J.H., individually and on behalf of the New York Subclasses, hereby incorporates Paragraphs 1 through 266 as if fully stated herein. - 487.
+Defendants engaged in deceptive acts or practices in the conduct of its business, trade, and commerce or furnishing of services, in violation of N.Y.
 Gen. Bus.
-Law § 349, including:

-a) Defendants have exploited Non-Users and Users of their Products, by stealing such individuals' data at scale from web crawler caches without permission from the data owners and without any way of segregating out any given Non-Users' or User data from the datasets used to train OpenAI's LLMs upon request of such individuals-including where such individuals are minors.

-b) Defendants knew that they were collecting and/or profiting from individuals' Personal Information and that the risk of collecting of such Personal Information was highly likely.
-Defendants' actions in engaging in the abovenamed deceptive acts and practices were negligent, knowing and willful, and/or wanton and reckless with respect to the rights of the New York Plaintiff and members of the New York Subclasses;

-c) As described herein, Defendants are misrepresenting that they have and are complying with common law and statutory duties pertaining to the security and privacy of Plaintiff's and Subclass Members' data, including but not limited to duties imposed by the FTC Act, 15 U.S.C. § 45 and N.Y.
+Law § 349, including: - a) Defendants have exploited Non-Users and Users of their Products, by stealing such individuals' data at scale from web crawler caches without permission from the data owners and without any way of segregating out any given Non-Users' or User data from the datasets used to train OpenAI's LLMs upon request of such individuals. - b) Defendants knew that they were collecting and/or profiting from individuals' Personal Information and that the risk of collecting of such Personal Information was highly likely.
+Defendants' actions in engaging in the abovenamed deceptive acts and practices were negligent, knowing and willful, and/or wanton and reckless with respect to the rights of Plaintiff J.H. and members of the New York Subclasses; - c) As described herein, Defendants are misrepresenting that they have and are complying with common law and statutory duties pertaining to the security and privacy of Plaintiff J.H.'s and Subclass Members' data, including but not limited to duties imposed by the FTC Act, 15 U.S.C. § 45 and N.Y.
 Gen. Bus.
-Law §§ 349, et seq.

-d) As described herein, Defendants have and are omitting, suppressing, and concealing the material fact that they are stealing and profiting from the mass collection and analysis of New York Plaintiff's and New York Subclasses Members' data at scale and without adequate or effective consent; and e) Omitting, suppressing, and concealing the material fact that they did not comply with common law and statutory duties pertaining to the security and privacy of New York Plaintiff's and Subclasses Members' data, including but not limited to the fact that they are functionally unable to delete such data once it has been incorporated into their LLMs as training data.

-622. Defendants' representations and omissions were material because they were likely to deceive reasonable consumers about the terms of use of their products, as well as the available mechanisms for seeking to exert control over New York Plaintiff's and New York Subclasses
+Law §§ 349, et seq. - d) As described herein, Defendants have and are omitting, suppressing, and concealing the material fact that they are stealing and profiting from the mass

+- collection and analysis of Plaintiff J.H.'s and New York Subclasses Members' data at scale and without adequate or effective consent; and - e) Omitting, suppressing, and concealing the material fact that they did not comply with common law and statutory duties pertaining to the security and privacy of Plaintiff J.H.'s and Subclasses Members' data, including but not limited to the fact that they are functionally unable to delete such data once it has been incorporated into their LLMs as training data. - 488.
+Defendants' representations and omissions were material because they were likely to deceive reasonable consumers about the terms of use of their products, as well as the available mechanisms for seeking to exert control over Plaintiff J.H.'s and New York Subclasses Members' data. - 489.
+Defendants acted intentionally, knowingly, and maliciously to violate New York's General Business Law, and recklessly disregarded the Plaintiff J.H.'s and New York Subclasses Members' rights. - 490.
+As a direct and proximate result of Defendants' deceptive and unlawful acts and practices, Plaintiff J.H. and New York Subclasses Members have suffered and will continue to suffer injury, ascertainable losses of money or property, and monetary and non-monetary damages, as described herein. - 491.
+Defendants' deceptive and unlawful acts and practices complained of herein affected the public interest and consumers at large, including millions of New Yorker User Class Members and Non-User Subclass Members. - 492.
+The above deceptive and unlawful practices and acts by Defendants caused substantial injury to Plaintiff J.H. and New York Subclasses Members that they could not reasonably avoid. - 493.
+Plaintiff J.H. and New York Subclasses Members seek all monetary and non-monetary relief allowed by law, including actual damages or statutory damages of \$50 (whichever is greater), treble damages, injunctive relief, and attorney's fees and costs.
-Members' data.

-623. Defendants acted intentionally, knowingly, and maliciously to violate New York's General Business Law, and recklessly disregarded the New York Plaintiff's and New York Subclasses Members' rights.

-624. As a direct and proximate result of Defendants' deceptive and unlawful acts and practices, the New York Plaintiff and New York Subclasses Members have suffered and will continue to suffer injury, ascertainable losses of money or property, and monetary and non-monetary damages, as described herein.

-625. Defendants' deceptive and unlawful acts and practices complained of herein affected the public interest and consumers at large, including millions of New Yorker User Class Members and Non-User Subclass Members.

-626. The above deceptive and unlawful practices and acts by Defendants caused substantial injury to the New York Plaintiff and New York Subclasses Members that they could not reasonably avoid.

-627. The New York Plaintiff and New York Subclasses Members seek all monetary and non- monetary relief allowed by law, including actual damages or statutory damages of \$50 (whichever is greater), treble damages, injunctive relief, and attorney's fees and costs.